game-of-nfts/gon-testnets/README.md

 - Support services
 - Faucets

 Participants will utilize all GoN testnets for feature-testing, and for completing multiple tasks.
-Moreover, participants can also join the testnets as validators to compete for extra rewards.

 There will be scoreboard, discord channel, and more supporting services to be provided during the event.